 Cogswell College provides tutoring for students who request or require assistance with academic subject matter.
-Students interesting in receiving or providing tutoring services may obtain an application in the Office of Student Life.
+Students interesting in receiving or providing tutoring services by emailing tutoring@cogswell.edu or by visiting the office of the Academic Success Specialist to make an appointment.